 Not your average boring chicken!
 Stay on track all week with these smoked BBQ Chicken Breasts!
 Just add veggies for a healthy (and easy) lunch or dinner!

 Seasoning: The BBQ Brothers All-purpose BBQ rub and Montreal Chicken Seasoning

 Grill Temperature: 225 degrees

 Smoke Time: 2 hours, indirect heat

-- Spray every 20-30 minutes with 1 tsp sugar, 1 part apple juice 2 parts water
+- You also want to prep your spray bottle for the smoke with 1 tsp sugar, 1 part apple juice and 2 parts water.

 - After the brine, remove the chicken breasts, dry them off and apply your rub.
 Since we are doing more of a meal prep for the week where this will be used in different dishes, I will do half with our BBQ brother’s rub and the other half with Montreal Chicken seasoning, which is very common to find at your local grocery store.

 - We want to get them on the smoker on indirect heat at 225 F and use apple wood chips for about 2 hours, giving them a good spray from our spray bottle every 20-30 min to keep the chicken moist.

 - You’re looking for an internal temp of 160 degrees.
 I am not going to sauce these up as I am going to use these in different dishes throughout the week so I don’t want to overpower them with sauce.